 Field-hunting tip

-Look in alkaline igneous intrusions country — that is the host setting where favreauite typically forms.
+Look in alkaline igneous intrusions country, the host setting where favreauite typically forms.
 If you start seeing galena, bornite, hausmannite in float, you are in the right ground.
 Field specimens usually show a tabular crystals, crusts, aggregates habit, so train your eye for that shape before scanning the outcrop.